 Iron is an essential mineral, vital to blood cell production, and supplementation with this nutrient is critical for people who pursue animal-free diets.

 - Improves your energy levels and cognitive abilities

-- Transports oxygen throughout your blood by producing hemoglobin
+- Transports oxygen throughout your blood by producing haemoglobin

-- Protects against the dangerous symptoms of anemia
+- Protects against the dangerous symptoms of anaemia

 - Iron supplementation is important for vegetarians, vegans, and pregnant women